EthanPeters96/Titan-Clothing/README.md

 -   To be able to view the site on a range of devices
 -   To make it easy for users to find and purchase clothing items
--   To allow users to add, view, edit, and delete clothing items in there basket
+-   To allow users to add, view, edit, and delete clothing items in their basket
 -   To allow people to contact Titan-Clothing to ask questions or suggest clothing recommendations

 #### First Time User Goals

--   I want to find out what Titan-Clothing is about and what I can do.
+-   I want to find out what Titan-Clothing is about and what products they offer
--   I want to be able to navigate the site easily.
+-   I want to be able to navigate the site easily
--   I want to see all the social media links.
+-   I want to see all the social media links
--   I want to be able to view the site and clothing items on any device I am using.
+-   I want to be able to view the site and clothing items on any device I am using

 #### Returning User Goals

--   I want to easily navigate to my favorite clothing items.
+-   I want to easily navigate to my favorite clothing categories
+-   I want to access my previous order information
--   I want to keep up to date with any new social media they post.
+-   I want to keep up to date with any new products or promotions

 ## Design